 Valerie Nye is the Library Director at the Santa Fe Community College.
 She previously worked as a library director at the Institute of American Indian Arts and as a library consultant at the New Mexico State Library, where she started researching and training others on intellectual freedom and banned books.
-She has coauthored two guide books with Kathy Barco, True Stories of Censorship Battles in America’s Libraries, and a literary research guide with R. Neil Scott, Postmarked Milledgeville: A Guide to Flannery O'Connor's Correspondence in Libraries and Archives.
-Nye is a trustee on the board of Amigos Library Services and holds an MLIS from the University of Wisconsin-Madison.
+She has coedited a book with Kathy Barco, True Stories of Censorship Battles in America’s Libraries, and a literary research guide with R. Neil Scott, Postmarked Milledgeville: A Guide to Flannery O'Connor's Correspondence in Libraries and Archives.
+She currently serves on the board of Amigos Library Services and holds an MLIS from the University of Wisconsin-Madison.

 True Stories of Censorship Battles in America's Libraries--eEditions e-book

 The download link for this product can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account Profile.
 For more information about ALA eEditions file types and how to view them on eReaders, desktop computers, and other devices, see this page.